 The Wharton Web Conference from the Wharton School of the University of Pennsylvania brings together 300 programmers, designers, project managers, and other IT professionals who are concerned about improving the experience for their users.

 Open to the public, we also welcome developers, designers, usability experts, social media enthusiasts, and interaction professionals to join us for learning, sharing, and networking.

-The WWC, now in its seventh year, has played host to a number of amazing speakers.
-Don Norman, Steve Wozniak, Barry Schwartz, and Felicia Day have all given keynotes at past conferences. danah boyd continues this streak of powerful, and relevant, keynote speakers for another year.
+The WWC, now in its eighth year, has played host to a number of amazing speakers.
+Don Norman, Steve Wozniak, Barry Schwartz, Felicia Day, and danah boyd have all given keynotes at past conferences.
+Jesse James Garrett continues this streak of powerful, and relevant, keynote speakers for another year.